• Skip to main content

 Lady Banks is also known as Banks Rose.
 And Rosa Banksiae or Rosa Banksiae Lutea are its Latin name.

-The blossoms have lots of petals, and when it blooms in the springtime, the whole plant is covered from head to toe in roses.
+The blossoms have many petals, and when it blooms in the springtime, the whole plant is covered from head to toe in roses.
 It’s a glorious sight, and it takes your breath away.

 It has a lovely fragrance with a hint of sweetness.

 My husband is the gardener in the family, and I took photos of him planting a Lady Banks.
-So that blog post will follow shortly.
+So I published, How to Plant a Rose Bush.

 In the meantime, if you don’t have a local nursery that carries them, here is a link to buy a plant.